 If you’re building the next generation of Search and Recommender Systems, are your training sets modeling relevance and quality — or addictive misinformation and clicks?

 Dataset creation isn’t something taught in schools, and it’s easy for engineers who’ve spent years studying algorithms to fixate on the fanciest models in arXiv.
-But if we want AI that solves our own real-world needs, we need to think deeply about the datasets that define our models, and give them a human touch.
+But if we want AI that solves our own real-world needs, we need to think deeply about the datasets that define our models, and give them a human touch (we took the liberty to create a few datasets for you).

 Surge AI is a team of Google, Facebook, and Twitter engineers building platforms to enable the next wave of AI — starting with the problem of high-quality supervised data.